National Cybersecurity Awareness Month: ACFCS offers key analysis, resources to respond, recover

 Yes, absolutely, which is why ACFCS is sharing some key resources, stories and webinars to help you – individually or as part of a company or financial institution – protect yourself, be more responsive if an attack takes place and better recover if the inevitable infiltration occurs.

-Overall, roughly 90 percent of successful cyberattacks have an element of human error - Someone unknowingly clicking on a diseased link, an IT person failing to patch and update a system immediately or a firm failing to back up a system and house the data in a secure offline area. this can take a common breach or ransomware assault from an inconvenience to a catastrophe.
+Overall, roughly 90 percent of successful cyberattacks have an element of human error: someone unknowingly clicking on a diseased link, an IT person failing to patch and update a system immediately or a firm failing to back up a system and house the data in a secure offline area.
+This can take a common breach or ransomware assault from an minor inconvenience to a total catastrophe.

 However, even the most devilish data breach is just one part of the illicit criminal triangle: criminals still have to monetize the stolen information and then get those funds to an area they control.